Francisco José Debali: Life

 He was an Austrian subject born in Oltenia ("Lesser Wallachia").

 He played the oboe.
 In 1820, he went abroad to pursue his musical career in the Kingdom of Sardinia.
 There, in Alessandria, he married Magdalena Bagnasco, from Genoa.
-They had several children, some of which were born in Uruguay.
+They had several children, some of whom were born in Uruguay.
 After a short stay at São Paulo, Brazil, from which he departed due to a yellow fever epidemic, he arrived in Uruguay in 1838.
 Here he was the director of the orchestra at the Sala de Comedias in Montevideo from 1841-48.

 National Anthem of Uruguay

 In 1845 he composed what would be adopted three years later as the Uruguayan national anthem, to a text by Francisco Acuña de Figueroa.
 It was played for the first time in public on July 19, 1845.
 Fernando Quijano, his assistant, who had submitted the composition to the government's selecting contest, was credited with the authorship because of Debali's failure to grasp the content, in the Spanish language, of the governmental decree that adopted his composition as the country's anthem.